Every 4 weeks we test and track the results from our Shrugged Strength Challenge athletes.

 And the exciting part is how much stronger everyone is getting while they get faster.
 Here’s a few more of our athletes crushing it:

 And for some, success comes from more than just getting a number, but from overcoming an injury and trying to get strong again.

 How did we do it?

 As I mentioned before, this is not a “quick fix” program.
 We believe in making progress that is sustainable.
 And when/if the time comes for you to move on to something else, we want you leaving stronger & fitter than ever.
 We’re not going to trash your body at the expense of reaching a number as fast as possible.

-Coach & Lead Program Designer Mike McElroy has killed it with his long term vision & smart progressions to help make sure everyone is being challenged enough to adapt, and grow, while also keeping the program fun & interesting.
+We thought long-term and developed smart programming and progressions to help make sure everyone is being challenged enough to adapt, and grow, while also keeping the program fun & interesting.

 The first few weeks of training are dedicated to helping build structure and balance in your strength and energy systems.
 This is where we lay out the foundation for long-term progress.
 Not so you can ONLY PR next week and that be the end of it.
 We’re looking long term and each month builds onto the next.
 The consistency from week to week makes is really easy to see the progress in certain areas.